idoiaruiz/mcv-m5/code/models/README.md

 ## SSD
-### Summary
 ### Results

-We train the SSD model from scrath for the TT100K and Udacity datasets.
+We trained the SSD model from scrath for the TT100K and Udacity datasets.
+However the metrics are still not implemented to evaluate the model.

 TT100k dataset